MicrosoftDocs/win32/desktop-src/com/data-transfer.md

 ---
 title: Data Transfer
 description: Data Transfer
-ms.assetid: '26b16438-f940-4086-869e-74021ed00b1e'
+ms.assetid: 26b16438-f940-4086-869e-74021ed00b1e
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Data Transfer

 The Component Object Model (COM) provides a standard mechanism for transferring data between applications.
-This mechanism is the *data object*, which is simply any COM object that implements the [**IDataObject**](idataobject.md) interface.
+This mechanism is the *data object*, which is simply any COM object that implements the [**IDataObject**](/windows/win32/ObjIdl/nn-objidl-idataobject?branch=master) interface.
 Some data objects, such as a piece of text copied to the clipboard, have **IDataObject** as their sole interface.
 Others, such as compound document objects, expose several interfaces, of which **IDataObject** is simply one.
 Data objects are fundamental to the working of compound documents, although they also have widespread application outside that OLE technology.

 By exchanging pointers to a data object, providers and consumers of data can manage data transfers in a uniform manner, regardless of the format of the data, the type of medium used to transfer the data, or the target device on which it is to be rendered.
-You can include support in your application for basic clipboard transfers, drag and drop transfers, and OLE compound document transfers with a single implementation of [**IDataObject**](idataobject.md).
+You can include support in your application for basic clipboard transfers, drag and drop transfers, and OLE compound document transfers with a single implementation of [**IDataObject**](/windows/win32/ObjIdl/nn-objidl-idataobject?branch=master).
 Having done that, the amount of code required to accommodate the special semantics of each protocol is minimal.

 For more information, see the following topics: